 Flex-wings with tails related topics menu

-Jaguar in Hang gliding 1978 and 1979 part 3 for a photo of Tom Peghiny’s Eagle monoplane style hang glider with a V-tail
+Developments 1978-9 in Hang gliding 1978 and 1979 part 2 for Tom Peghiny’s Eagle monoplane style hang glider with a V-tail

 Been there, done that, got the t-shirt: Experimental in Three-sixty degree appraisal (hang gliding 1976) on Brave guys and beautiful dolls